xtrm-en/xtrm.me/src/posts/push-swap.md

 The first option is pretty bad, since we'd have a lot of `printf` calls, and would require *not forgetting any*.
 The second option could work, but we'd have to pass which stack we're working on to the instruction function, which is also annoying.

 So what do we do now?
-It's not as if there's a better w-
+It's not as if there's a better way right?

 ### 🖋️ the better way:tm:

 We can use function pointers!

-..ahem.
+*..ahem.*

 The first idea is definitely a no-go, but the second one is actually pretty good.
 Having the instruction execution also print the instruction itself would be pretty nice.